OrderN/CONQUEST-release/docs/moldyn.rst

 TDEP output
 -----------

-CONQUEST molecular dynamics data can be used to perform lattice dyanmical calculations using the `Temperature Dependent Effective Potential (TDEP)
+CONQUEST molecular dynamics data can be used to perform lattice dynamical calculations using the `Temperature Dependent Effective Potential (TDEP)
 <https://ollehellman.github.io/index.html>`_ code.
 Setting the flag ``MD.TDEP
 T`` will make conquest dump configurations, forces and metadata in a format